liubomyrskalskiy/Email-Sender/README.md

 Acceptance criteria:

-- Basic validation on frontend AND backend should be applied: o Subject should not be empty and should not exceed 250 symbols limit o Message should not be empty and should not exceed 2048 symbols limit o At least one recipient should be selected o All recipients should be a valid email addresses
+- Basic validation on frontend AND backend should be applied:
+  - Subject should not be empty and should not exceed 250 symbols limit
+  - Message should not be empty and should not exceed 2048 symbols limit
+  - At least one recipient should be selected
+  - All recipients should be a valid email addresses
 - Email should be actually sent and this fact can be validated
 - Message input should be a rich text editor, so user can apply formatting (color, font size, paragraphs etc.)
 - In case of message sending failure (immediate ones, bouncing emails are out of scope) user should get a proper notification on a frontend side

-Required technical stack: .NET CORE 3, WEB API, Angular 8+ Recommended libraries: one can select any of rich text editors, for example - CKEditor 5, Quill, TinyMCE
+Required technical stack: .NET CORE 3, WEB API, Angular 8+

+Recommended libraries: one can select any of rich text editors, for example - CKEditor 5, Quill, TinyMCE

 Note: One can use any SMTP server, but easiest way is to enable this for Google GMAIL account and send from own inbox

 Advanced level requirements: